 All final entry decisions are made by the University of Sunderland.

-The next intake for this offering will be March 2021.
-Registration is currently open and the registration deadline is March 12th, 2020.
+The next intake for this offering will commence on Monday October 04, 2021.
+Registration is currently open and the registration deadline is September 25, 2021..
 For more details on fees and courses, download the Programme Brief.